shaneutt/harbor/docs/migration_guide.md

 # Harbor upgrade and database migration guide

 When upgrading your existing Habor instance to a newer version, you may need to migrate the data in your database.
 Refer to [change log](../tools/migration/changelog.md) to find out whether there is any change in the database.
-If there is, you should go through the database migration process.
+If yes, you should go through the database migration process.
 Since the migration may alter the database schema, you should **always** back up your data before any migration.

-*If your install Harbor for the first time, or the database version is the same as that of the lastest version, you do not need any database migration.*
+*If you install Harbor for the first time, or the database version is the same as that of the lastest version, you do not need any database migration.*

 **NOTE:**
 - From v1.2 on, you need to use the release version as the tag of the migrator image. 'latest' is no longer used for new release.